Skip to content

 • Maintain/Monitor: your brand is in line with expectations

 Mental Advantage is an extremely valuable metric for brands to really understand where they currently win and where they might want to shift focus.
 Despite the complex calculations explained above, quantilope does all of this automatically and presents the final Mental Advantage values in an intuitive, color-coded table so even those who have no experience with the analysis can easily understand the key takeaways.
+Though it's commonly used for BBHT studies, Mental Advantage can be leveraged in any tracking study that uses a multi-matrix question type.

-Get in touch to learn more about Better Brand Health Tracking with quantilope!
+Get in touch to learn more about Mental Availability!